-It should be noted here that the coexistence of NaCl or SiO2 has no effect on the precipitation titration.
+The presence of NaCl or SiO2 has no effect on the precipitation titration.

-- B.2 Calculate the mass of the NaCl produced in the reaction vessel (information 15pt underlined), and calculate the mass (x [g]) of the Na2SiF6 used as a starting material. - B.3 77.8% of the CCl_4 used as a starting material was unreacted.
+- B.2 Calculate the mass of NaCl produced in the reaction vessel (information previously underlined), and calculate the mass (x [g]) of the Na2SiF6 used as starting material. - B.3 77.8% of the CCl_4 used as a starting material did not react.
 8pt Calculate the mass of CF_3Cl generated.